Why Korean Parents Live in Their Cars for Their Children’s Education

-Recently, I watched a short video that surprised many people.
+Recently, I saw a short video online that surprised many people.

-A well-known Korean actress was seen spending hours inside her car —
+A well-known Korean actress was spending hours inside her car —

 eating simple meals, checking her phone, and waiting.